-NCYM is the flagship Music Centre of Norfolk Music Service, Guildhall School of Music, London, and City of Norwich School.
+NCYM is the flagship Music Centre of Norfolk Music Service, Guildhall School of Music & Drama, London, and City of Norwich School – an Ormiston Academy.
 Young musicians are encouraged to work in ensembles with professional musicians and develop high levels of performance, musicianship and composition.
 NCYM meets every Saturday during term time from 9:00am – 1:30pm at The Arc, City of Norwich School.

 Enquiries are welcome from musicians aged 8-18 of any standard.
 Bursaries are available from Guildhall School of Music & Drama: Guildhall Young Artist Scheme & Leverhulme Arts Scholarships.
 Please see our Bursaries page for more information.